America is a nation of immigrants.

 In 2014, she was selected to receive the Presidential Medal of Freedom -- the highest civilian honor in the United States.

 The co-founder of Google, the most visited website in the world, was born on August 21, 1973 in Moscow, Russia.
 When he was 6 years old, his family emigrated to the United States.
 At age 19, Brin completed his undergraduate degree at the University of Maryland, where his father was a professor.
 After graduation, he enrolled in a doctoral computer science program at Stanford University.
 While conducting research during the program Brin met his future business partner, Larry Page.
 This project was the beginnings of the search engine and the two would go on to suspend their doctoral studies in order to launch their company in 1998.

 Along with his partner, Brin's success grew along with the company's.
 Brin became a billionaire in 2004 following the initial public offering of Google.
 Following their financial success, Forbes named Brin and Page the 5th most powerful people in the world.
 Now Brin serves as the president of Alphabet, the parent company of Google and several other Google subsidiaries working on projects such as self-driving cars.

 Physician, researcher and public health champion Dr. Wafaa El-Sadr: Egypt

 Egyptian-American global health physician Dr. Wafaa El-Sadr was raised in Cairo by parents with a mission to help the poor.
-Born into an affluent family, El-Sadr volunteered with her parents, who were both doctors, to help impoverished people in the Mediterranean region and developed a passion for helping others.
+El-Sadr volunteered with her parents, who were both doctors, to help impoverished people in the Mediterranean region and developed a passion for helping others.